 How to plant strawberries

 We like to purchase started plants from a reputable organic distributor.
 We like to then use food grade plastic buckets for growing strawberries in containers.
 They are nice because you can find them pretty easily at any hardware store or sometimes you can get them from a local restaurant for free.

 Using containers allows us to see which plants will survive and be healthiest when transplanting into our raised beds.
-Like when we learned how to plant blueberries or how to grow tomatoes, strawberries also prefer acidic soil; around 5.5 pH.
+Like when we learned how to plant blueberries, how to grow blackberries or how to grow tomatoes, strawberries also prefer acidic soil; around 5.5 pH.
 If your soil is not acidic enough, you can create this environment by using ⅓ perlite, ⅓ peat moss, and ⅓ organic compost.
 We also will use an organic potting soil if we do not have compost available.

 When you get your plants and you are ready to either put them in a container or in your raised beds, simply dig a small hole that is a bit larger and deeper than the size of the root ball.
 Back fill a little of the loose soil back into the hole so the roots have loose soil to work with.